-One who creates with their own hands the products they offer for sale at WSFMA Member Markets.
-To qualify as an Artisan/Crafter, a majority of the tools and equipment used to produce their products must require skill, personal handling and/or manipulation.
-Artisans/ Crafters should incorporate materials grown or produced in Washington State as much as possible and create their products in Washington State only.
-Artisan/Crafters from border, listed in Appendix A, are only allowed to sell at WSFMA Member Markets operating along the Washington State border; WSFMA Member Markets should give priority to those Artisan/Crafter vendors who use materials from Washington State.
+One who creates with their own hands the products they offer for sale at WSFMA Member Markets or providers of skilled craft services at the market, such as on-site knife sharpening or tool refurbishment.
+To qualify as an Artisan/Crafter, a majority of the tools and equipment used to produce their products must require skill, personal handling and/or manipulation, including second-hand items that are recycled, re-purposed and/or skillfully and creatively refurbished for new or improved use.
+Artisans/Crafters should incorporate materials grown or produced in Washington State as much as possible and create their products in Washington State only.
+Artisan/Crafters from border counties, listed in Appendix A, are only allowed to sell at WSFMA Member Markets operating along the Washington State border; WSFMA Member Markets should give priority to those Artisan/Crafter vendors who use materials from Washington State.

 The purpose of the Roots Guidelines is to ensure that WSFMA Member Markets operate by a consistent set of standards to meet the consumer’s expectations of a Farmers Market (see preamble).
 From time to time, the WSFMA is asked to review, clarify or modify the Roots Guidelines.
 Members may request clarification and/or recommend changes by using the Roots Guidelines Review Procedure (Appendix B).

 Any changes to the Roots Guidelines will require a majority vote of the WSFMA Board of Directors.

 Proposed changes may be amended, accepted, rejected or tabled indefinitely at the board’s discretion.